RattleyCooper/Oyster/README.md

 There are other client shell commands besides `quit`:

 ```
-get "{remote filepath}" "{local filepath}"      -   Download a file from
+get "{target filepath}" "{local filepath}"      -   Download a file from
-                                                    the client.
+                                                    the target.

-upload {server filepath} {client filepath}      -   Upload a file to the
+upload {local filepath} {target filepath}       -   Upload a file to the
-                                                    client.
+                                                    target.
 ```

 Example: